chef-boneyard/chef-provisioning/docs/configuration.md

-# Configuring and using Metal drivers
+# Configuring and using Provisioning drivers

-Metal's `machine` resource has not changed, but the way you specify drivers has changed significantly.
+Chef's `machine` resource has not changed, but the way you specify drivers has changed significantly.
 No longer are you encouraged to specify the driver name and credentials in the recipe (though it is still possible); instead, it is preferred to configure this information through Chef configuration files and the environment.

 ### Basic recipes